nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 # Integration into packages

-The recommendation is a result of significant discussion due to the following conflicting requirements:
+This recommendation is designed to meet the following conflicting requirements:
 * ability to review and process the support information off-line with access to only the package itself.